 - Police misconduct: Police may conduct arrests and searches only if there's probable cause to believe criminal activity has occurred.
 If a defense attorney believes that the cops lacked probable cause, then he may file a Nevada motion to suppress asking the judge to ignore the evidence the police found from their illegal activity.
 If the judge grants the Nevada motion to suppress, the case may be thrown out for lack of proof.

 The Las Vegas crime of writing or sending threatening or obscene letters is punished as a misdemeanor in Nevada.
-The maximum sentence for a misdemeanor in Nevada includes:
+The maximum sentence for a misdemeanor includes: